TheArctesian/coalas/README.md

 ## Overview

+This aims to be the simplest way of handling CSV files.

 I was pissed off with how pandas handled data, so I think I am going to make my own.

-This aims to be the simplest way of handling CSV files.
+Also pandas has a data limit of 50MB which is kinda stupid I may also be using it wrong.
+But anyways this is limited to the ram in your computer so have fun.

 ## Use